 Developers can get started with AWS using the Free Tier, which is available to anyone without restriction for the first 12 months.
 It features 750 hours per month of EC2 t.2 micro instances of Linux or Windows, as well as 5 GB of standard storage in S3 with 20,000 GET and 2,000 PUT requests.

 Also available is 25 GB of storage in DynamoDB with 25 units of write and read capacity each, which Amazon estimates to be sufficient to handle 200 million requests per month.
-It includes one million free requests in Lambda, and 20,000 free requests in AWS Key Management, and free access grants in a dozen other AWS services.
+It includes one million free requests per month in Lambda, and 20,000 free requests in AWS Key Management, and free access grants in a dozen other AWS services.
 After the 12 month unlimited period ends, some restrictions take effect.
 Free tier users should be sure they know all the details about products they need that may be affected by the end of the free tier unlimited period.

 For startups, various tiers of free credits (up to $100,000) are available depending on your accelerator.
 These promotional credits can be applied to most AWS products, though are not usable with Mechanical Turk, AWS Marketplace, or some types of support requests.